 Chain of custody standard for plastics retrieved from the hydrosphere

 The problem of plastic garbage in our hydrosphere (oceans, rivers and lakes) is massive.
-Solving it requires ground-breaking technologies, significant efforts and resources.
-Moreover, extracting the plastic from oceans and rivers is only the first step in addressing one of the biggest threats to our world’s waters.
-There are currently trillions of pieces of plastic in our oceans with an estimated 8 million pieces added every day.
+Solving it requires ground-breaking technologies, significant effort and resources.
+Moreover, extracting plastic from oceans and rivers is only the first step in addressing one of the biggest threats to our world’s waters.
+There are currently trillions of pieces of plastic in our oceans and at least 8 million tons of plastic end up in our oceans every year and make up 80% of all marine debris from surface waters to deep-sea sediments.
 Success hinges on the ability to extract more plastic at a greater scale and higher speed.

-DNV GL’s Chain of Custody Standard for Plastics Retrieved in the Hydrosphere sets forth requirements to assure the traceability and integrity of reclaimed plastic from any body of water.
+DNV’s Chain of Custody Standard for Plastics retrieved in the Hydrosphere sets forth requirements to assure the traceability and integrity of reclaimed plastic from any body of water.
 The product certification provides proof of compliance.
-Organizations can share with confidence the source of the material and that it has not been mixed with any other components after extraction from a specific location.
+Organizations can share the resources of the material with confidence and demonstrate that it has not been mixed with any other components after extraction from a specific location.

 The standard covers three main components:

-- Material integrity: Material gathered from the specified body of water has not been mixed with material from other sources before being manufactured into a new product.
+- Material integrity: Guarantee that material gathered from the specified body of water has not been mixed with material from other sources before being manufactured into a new product.

 - Traceability: Location, integrity, mass and use of the plastic is made traceable from water to shore and as part of a new product.

 - Systemic approach: Management system in place that enables full traceability of material characteristics along the supply chain.